 Get the full instructions on Tessmer-Tuck’s YouTube channel.

-The COVID-19 pandemic is putting incredible strain on our nation’s hospital staff, first responders, and other caretakers.
+The COVID-19 pandemic has already put incredible strain on our nation’s hospital staff, first responders, and other caretakers.
+And unfortunately, the virus isn’t going away anytime soon.

-Despite the fear and uncertainty, many people are coming together to make face masks for the most at-risk people.
+Despite the fear and uncertainty, many people are coming together to make face masks for those most at risk.
 And they’re getting creative with the materials they’re using.
 For example, a police department in Pennsylvania has started making face masks out of Crown Royal bags.
 And Bee’s Wrap, a company that typically makes reusable wax food coverings, is donating materials to local needleworkers to use for the masks they plan to donate in the community.

 If you’re not feeling crafty enough to make a homemade face mask, you can purchase one on Etsy.
 Sellers around the world are frantically making homemade face masks to sell, and most prices are fairly reasonable.